Healthy Recipes using Satsuma

 Satsuma and Spinach Salad with Almonds

-A nutrient-packed salad featuring fresh spinach, crunchy almonds, and the sweet zest of Satsuma oranges, drizzled with a light vinaigrette.
+A nutrient-rich salad featuring fresh spinach, crunchy almonds, and sweet Satsuma for a delightful meal.

 Ingredients